TheresaLui/SelfHelpContent_v2/articles/azure.cloudshell/azure-cloudshell.md

 # Azure Cloud Shell Issues

-Before continuing to create a case, ask yourself:

-* Is the Problem with Cloud Shell or the underlying Service?
+Before continuing to create a case, please check if the problem is related to Cloud Shell or the underlying Service?
 For example, if Cloud Shell is throwing an error or doesn't work with a particular browser, then continue to open a case.
-* If the problem is not specific to Cloud Shell, please open a case with the respective technology
+If the problem is not specific to Cloud Shell, please open a case with the respective technology

 ## **Recommended Documents**